u-elements/u-elements/docs/elements/u-datalist.md

 ## Styling

 While `<u-datalist>` and `<u-option>` are styleable, *native* datalist and option elements are currently not.
-However, there is a possibility that the [native elements may become styleable in the future](https://open-ui.org/components/selectlist/#styling).
+However, there is a possibility that the [native elements may support styling in the future](https://open-ui.org/components/customizableselect/#rich-content-in-options).

 ### Styling with the display property